-Title Page:

 Evidence Based Practice Paper

 Megan Gentile

 Lakeview College of Nursing

 November 11, 2012

 Introduction

 “Evidence based practice nursing is the term used to describe the process that nurses use to make clinical decisions and to answer clinical questions” (Rebar, et al, pg.
 2, 2011).
 Knowing how to access research, interpret it, and then apply it in the clinical setting allows nurses to make critical clinical decisions and provide the best care possible (Rebar, et al, 2011).
 Hospitals, doctors’ offices, clinics and other care settings implement protocols and guidelines that are evidenced based.
 This paper will discuss a protocol for the prevention of ventilator-associated pneumonia in intensive care units established by the National Guideline Clearinghouse.